StrangeBeeCorp/docs/docs/Administration/platform-management/status/drop-and-rebuild-the-index.md

 To drop and rebuild the database index:

-1. On the Platform Management page, in the status tab, click **Drop and rebuild the index**.
+1. On the Platform Management page, in the Status tab, click **Drop and rebuild the index**.

     <img src="../images/data-index-status-drop-rebuild.png" alt="Drop and Rebuild Index" width="1000" height="1000"/>